 Writers' Community and Mentorship ProjectFor those eager to develop their artistic and professional craft

-Courses currently running include those with Joe Milazzo, Sanderia Faye Smith, Leila Levinson, Weina Randel, Nate Brown, Logen Cure, and others.
+Our courses have been led by Joe Milazzo, Sanderia Faye Smith, Leila Levinson, Weina Randel, Nate Brown, Logen Cure, and others.
 Current ongoing faculty include Alfred Corn, Ellen Sweets, Victoria Redel, Tony Ardizzone, Lance Olsen, Owen Eggerton, Richard Jackson, Shilpi Gowda, Tim Seibles, and others.
 View our complete list of faculty here.

 “A writer is, after all, only half his book.
 The other half is the reader and from the reader the writer learns.” — P. L. Travers